lilbee

 Privacy & network use

 Everything runs on your machine by default, and the plugin tells you when that changes.
-For transparency, here's exactly what it does and what leaves your computer:
+Here is exactly what it does, and what leaves your computer:

 • Managed or external server.
 The plugin talks to a local lilbee server over 127.0.0.1.
-In managed mode (the default) Obsidian runs the server for you so you can get going without installing or managing the executable yourself.
-It prompts before downloading the server, then starts it when Obsidian launches and stops it when you close Obsidian.
-In external mode you run lilbee serve yourself and point the plugin at it; in that mode the plugin downloads no executable.
+In managed mode (the default) Obsidian runs the server for you, so you get going without installing or managing the executable yourself.
+It prompts before downloading the server, starts it when Obsidian launches, and stops it when you close Obsidian.
+In external mode you run the server yourself and point the plugin at it, keeping it alive however suits your setup (as a service or daemon).
+In that mode the plugin downloads no executable.

 • What it contacts, and why.
 GitHub: in managed mode, to download the lilbee server and check for updates.
 Hugging Face Hub: the model catalog you browse and pull models from.
 Nothing else, unless you opt into a cloud model below.